 Each year we release our impact report that outlines the positive changes we made to the lives of people affected by kidney disease all over the UK.

-- provided personal, in-depth support to over 200 people affected by kidney disease every week
+- provided personal, in-depth support to 550 people affected by kidney disease every month

 Our impact report also has stories from real kidney patients as well as information about our campaigning work and how you can get involved and help support our work.